This post is in partnership with Travel Mindset and Ski Canada

 Head to the scenic Callaghan Valley south of Whistler for a half-day snowmobile tour through a backcountry winter wonderland of wide, winding trails or on rugged terrain through snow-covered forests for the more experienced guest.
 Snowmobile tours last approximately 3 hours.

-Tread softly and deeply in freshly fallen snow in the forests of Whistler on a snowshoe tour.
-Several companies offer tours up Whistler Mountain or to Whistler Olympic Park in the Callaghan Valley where guests strap on snowshoes and walk through snow-covered pine forests and descend the mountain into the Village, stopping to learn about healing plants, bird and animal life along the way.
+Tread softly and deeply in freshly fallen snow in the forests of Whistler on a snowshoe or cross country ski tour.
+Several companies offer tours up Whistler Mountain or to Whistler Olympic Park in the Callaghan Valley.
+Strap on snowshoes to walk or skis to glide through snow-covered pine forests and descend the mountain into the Village, stopping to learn about healing plants, bird and animal life along the way.

-If you’ve never snowshoed before, it’s a great winter exercise that quickly builds up a sweat.
+If you’ve never snowshoed or skied before, it’s a great winter exercise that quickly builds up a sweat.
 Dress in layers and bring a water bottle to stay hydrated.
 No snowshoes, no problem.
 Enjoy a winter walk around beautiful Lost Lake.

 Looking to channel your inner Olympian?
 Book a winter bobsleigh or skeleton experience at Whistler’s Sliding Centre, a legacy of the 2010 Winter Olympic Games.
 Hurtle down the world’s fastest track at speeds of over 125 km per hour with guidance from a trained bobsleigh pilot.